jeropaul/arduino_satelite/README.md

 Install the arduino example `File -> Examples -> ArduinoISP -> ArduinoISP`

 I'm programming the ATTiny85 (ATTINY85V-10PU-ND) using an Arduino UNO... and that is actually a bit of a pain!
-There are quite a few online tutorials / but most of them seem out of date or broken because of updates to the Arduino IDE / ssl certificates at the moment.
+There are quite a few online tutorials however most of them seem out of date or broken because of updates to the Arduino IDE / ssl certificates at the moment.

 Here my current setup 26 December 2023